A Crow Left of the Murder...: Reception

-A Crow Left of the Murder... was generally well received by critics upon release.
+The album was generally well received by critics upon release.
 Stuart Green of Canadian publication Exclaim! gave it a positive review in March 2004, he wrote "with the addition of soulful Roots bassist Ben Kenney and a tasty fusion of everything from Faith No More-style rap metal to the prog-noodling of Rush (most notably on 'Sick Sad Little World', the album's standout track) to the earnest songwriting of, say, the Beatles or the Dave Matthews Band, this disc should establish them as the leaders of the new rock pack... at least in artistry if not sales."

 Stephen Thomas Erlewine of AllMusic awarded the album four-and-a-half out of five stars, claiming that, "at the beginning of their career, Incubus was rightly lumped in with the legions of post-Korn alt metal/rap-rock bands swarming America in the latter days of the 20th century", and that, "A Crow Left of the Murder... is far more interesting than any of their other records, or their peers."
 Mikael Wood of the Dallas Observer reflected in his review that, "Southern California's Incubus emerged from the rap-rock pack in 2001 when its hit single 'Drive' revealed front man Brandon Boyd to be the kind of guy who might come back to his high school nine years after he graduated to give a motivational speech and award one lucky essay-writing girl an unforgettable dance at the senior prom.
 Before that the band played warmed-over funk-metal and made CDs with really awful covers."
 He adds, "Boyd freaks his falsetto a lot, giving 'Smile Lines' and 'Beware!
 Criminal' a supple, sensual curvature that's anathema to most rap-rockers; there's a defanged Tori Amos/Trent Reznor pulse to 'Sick Sad Little World'; 'Pistola' is almost post-punk in its compact fury'."
 Joshua Klein of The Washington Post stated, "A Crow Left of the Murder shows success has gone to the band's head, but only in the best sense.
 Here Incubus reverts to its weirder, wilder roots without abandoning its newfound pop appeal."
-Daily Collegian reviewer Nick Romanow noted, "while S.C.I.E.N.C.E. may have been one of the best albums of the past 10 years, this is no longer the same Incubus of 1997.
-This is the Incubus of 2004, and that is a damn good thing."